LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D0-OverviewAndAnnouncements.md

 - Our CIT lab manager, Jacob Riddle, would like to have a movie/game day in the lab <u>this</u> Friday, February 28 from 11 am- 4:30 pm.
 If you haven't already, please share your interest by completing [this survey](https://docs.google.com/forms/d/e/1FAIpQLSeHS7OqR-gNMZnzU8EVZFsU_8qwEzT8YcbBLJlREReCd_x47A/viewform).
 - There are still openings for students to work in the CIT lab.
 If you were awarded work study funds for AY 2024-25, you can learn more and apply here: https://lanecc.studentemployment.ngwebsolutions.com/JobXJobDetail.aspx?JobId=9586&s=1

-### This Week's Announcement
+### This Week's Announcements

-- This Friday, February 28, is the last day to make Winter term schedule changes.
+- **Last week to withdraw or change grading options**.
+This Friday, February 28, is the last day to make Winter term schedule changes.
 This includes adding or dropping a course, withdrawing, taking an incomplete, or changing grading methods.

   NOTE: You should consult an [advisor](https://www.lanecc.edu/get-support/academic-support/academic-advising) and/or [financial aid](https://www.lanecc.edu/costs-admission/paying-college/financial-aid) representative before making these kinds of changes, especially withdrawing.
 These types of changes may have implications for academic progress and/or financial aid awards.
 This is not always the case, but it's best to be informed.

+- **Free Balsamiq license**.
+For those who would like to use Balsamiq to make wireframe diagrams for their term projects web pages, I have obtained a free license for the class.
+[See this document](https://drive.google.com/file/d/1EFt21kYWe5hRtAZIiIInjVisE6BNEsYH/view?usp=sharing).

+### Due Dates

+- Look at the due dates on Moodle
+  - Lab 6
+  - Quiz 7
+  - Term project proposal/description

 ## Q and A